duylam/pi-camera/apps/pi-camera-client/README.md

 1. To update TOC in README, run `md_toc -p github README.md`
 1. To run unit test: `bash scripts/test.sh`
 1. To run specific test method: `python3 -m unittest test.core.test_circular_stream.TestCircularStream.test_read_over_num_when_availale`
-1. To add new lib to `requirements.txt`
+1. To add new lib as production dependeny: `poetry add <name>`.
+For adding as development one: `poetry add --dev <name>`
-  - Install new Python libraries: `pip3 install --user <name>`
-  - Get the version of new installed package: `pip3 show <name>`
-  - And then manually update `requirements.txt`
+1. Format code: `autopep8  src/ test/`.
+And the commit changed files

 # 4. Other Proof of Concept app